 God’s Word tells us that each child is created in His image.
-To that end, the New Hope and TBS faculty desire to use instructional methodology that honors each child as an individual while being part of a larger learning community.
+To that end the TBS faculty desires to use instructional methodology that honors each child as an individual while being part of a larger learning community.

 In grades pre-school, pre-kindergarten and kindergarten, teachers recognize the importance of hands-on experiences and cooperative learning.
 As they learn academic concepts, early learners also become aware of the importance of being in a group, taking turns and obeying teacher instructions.
 Students are often invited to group activities, which teach them how to share, how to interact with others and how to take turns.
 Students are taught simple Bible stories, science and history facts, and learn about letters and numbers.
 Kindergartners learn to read, to use cursive handwriting and to accomplish simple math.
 Students are beginning to put facts and experiences in their “education suitcase”.

 Teachers use “differentiated instruction,” making sure that oral, visual and kinesthetic learners have equal opportunity for learning.

 Along with the core academic subjects, students also enjoy physical education, library, music and art, which allows students to begin to experience areas of potential gifting.

 In elementary school, students continue to put facts and experiences in their “education suitcase,” adding more complicated concepts and skills to their suitcase each year.
 Group activities and cooperative learning tasks allow students to continue to learn, to grow in their communication skills and to take responsibility for their learning.
 Rote learning and quick recall of facts allows students to focus on acquisition of more difficult concepts by 5th and 6th grade.

 By the end of their elementary years, students have a good understanding of the Genesis through Revelation story of God’s work through and for His people.
 They know all their basic math concepts and are skilled at basic computation.
 They have learned the basic story of history and enjoy exploring God’s creation through science.
 The “education suitcase” is getting near full!